sandeshkatakam/sandeshkatakam.github.io/_pages/cv.md

   * Thesis: Yet to be declared.
 * __B.S.__ in Mathematics, Indian Institute of Science Education and Research(IISER) Berhampur
   * Minor : Physics

 ## Research Experience

-## Experience

-* Research Intern, IISER Berhampur (March 2022 - Present):
+* **Research Intern, IISER Berhampur (March 2022 - Present):**
   > I am currently a research intern in Dr.Vivek Tiwari's NeuroImaging:
 Brain Research group.
 I am working on generating an efficient masking model for segmenting brain tumors and classifying the tumor into ET(Enhancing tumor), WT(Whole Tumor), and TC(Tumor Core).

-* Summer research Intern, IIT Hyderabad (May 2022 - Present):
+* **Summer research Intern, IIT Hyderabad (May 2022 - Present):**
   > I worked at IIT Hyderabad CS and A.I.
 Department under Prof. Srijith P.K.
 I worked on NeuralODEs for Irregularly sample Time-series data.
 We used variation of Heat equation as our Differential Equation to model the parameters of the Neural Network.[GitHub Link](https://sandeshkatakam.github.io/My-Machine_learning-Blog/deep%20learning/neuralnetworks/jax_library/neuralodes/resnets/2022/05/31/NeuralODEs-Tutorial.html)

+* **Brain Tumor Segmentation Project (April 2022):**
+  I worked on Brain Tumor segmentation using U-Net and generating an effective mask for brain tumors.
+We reproduced the results from the paper “3D MRI BrainTumor Segmentation using Autoencoder regularization” by NVIDIA Labs.
+We are working on implementing NeuralODE model for Brain Tumor segmentation.

 * **Open Source Projects:**
   * [My Machine learning Library Project](https://github.com/sandeshkatakam/My-ML-Library):